PyPSA/PyPSA/README.md

 We strongly welcome anyone interested in contributing to this project.
 If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on GitHub.

-* In case of code-related **questions**, please post on [stack overflow](https://stackoverflow.com/questions/tagged/pypsa).
+-   In case of code-related **questions**, please post on [stack overflow](https://stackoverflow.com/questions/tagged/pypsa).
-* For non-programming related and more general questions please refer to the [mailing list](https://groups.google.com/group/pypsa).
+-   For non-programming related and more general questions please refer to the [mailing list](https://groups.google.com/group/pypsa).
-* To **discuss** with other PyPSA users, organise projects, ask questions, share news, or chat with the community use the [discord server](https://discord.gg/JTdvaEBb).
+-   To **discuss** with other PyPSA users, organise projects, ask questions, share news, or chat with the community use the [discord server](https://discord.gg/JTdvaEBb).
-* For **bugs and feature requests**, please use the [PyPSA Github Issues page](https://github.com/PyPSA/PyPSA/issues).
+-   For **bugs and feature requests**, please use the [PyPSA Github Issues page](https://github.com/PyPSA/PyPSA/issues).
+-   For **troubleshooting**, please check the [troubleshooting](https://pypsa.readthedocs.io/en/latest/troubleshooting.html) in the documentation.

 ## Code of Conduct